 Fitness fashion and its meaningless myths

-In recent times, fitness has become a growing area and more and more new enthusiasts are appearing, making gyms have no hands to measure.
+In recent times, fitness has become a growing area and more and more new enthusiasts are emerging, meaning that gyms have no choice but to do so.

-Frankly I'm glad, it's good to see that people, in general, are increasingly concerned about their health and body composition.
+Frankly, I'm happy, it's good to see that people, in general, are increasingly concerned about their health and body composition.

-However, and not wanting to be misunderstood, the problem is that many people with only a month of training in the gym, already consider themselves capable of prescribing workouts and diets, when deep down they lack two essential things:
+However, and not wanting to be misunderstood, the problem is that many people, after just a month of training at the gym, already consider themselves capable of prescribing training and diets, when deep down they are missing two essential things:

-And no, two straight weeks at the gym aren't enough, and neither is an hour on Wikipedia.
+And no, two straight weeks at the gym isn't enough, and neither is an hour on Wikipedia.

-Although the experience has a crucial weight, there are aspects that cannot be neglected, in which the scientific component is one of them, and fortunately there are several studies carried out and scientifically proven in the field of fitness, on diets and training.
+Although experience has a central role, there are aspects that cannot be neglected, of which the scientific component is one of them, and fortunately there are several studies carried out and scientifically proven in the area of fitness, on diets and training.

-In this article, in particular, I will focus primarily on diet.
+In this article, in particular, I will focus essentially on diet.

-With regard to diets, there are several issues that have been popularized and that I will describe below.
+When it comes to diets, there are several topics that have been popularized and which I will describe below.

-Keep in mind the following: as long as you meet your caloric needs (macros), you can eat your oat bowl full of peanut butter!
+You need to keep the following in mind: as long as you meet your calorie needs (macros), you can eat your bowl of oats filled with peanut butter!

 ?The effects of 3 diets consisting of roughly 1400 kcals each for 8 weeks, followed by 4 weeks of maintenance.
 The diets had the following macronutrient proportions: a) very low fat (70% carb, 10% fat, 20% protein), b) high unsaturated fat (50% carb, 30% fat, 20% protein), and c) very low carb (4% carb, 61% fat, 35% protein).?(1)